Last updated on August 17, 2020.

 We are working with our collective bargaining partners to explore every possible option, including the possibility of an early retirement incentive.
 If and when this becomes a viable option, we will work with our collective bargaining partners to communicate the details to employees.

-If the governor's budget proposal comes to fruition and we are forced to make significant cuts to our general fund as well as categorical programs, then there won't be any part of our organization that does not see an impact.
+Given the economic forecast for the year(s) ahead, there won't be any part of our organization that does not see an impact.
 Districtwide cost-saving measures already underway including a hiring freeze on all positions at the colleges and district office, and we have already begun making some reductions to districtwide expenditures.
 If we come to a time when negotiated reductions are necessary, then district and college leadership will be ready to lead by example in making tough sacrifices to benefit our students.

 From a state apportionment standpoint, there is no difference between the district and the colleges as we are funded as one entity.
 As a result, it will be in the interest of our students and all of us to look for new opportunities for greater efficiency among our four colleges.